 Section 4.
 The City pays for certain operational activities out of the NVTA Capital Projects Fund in order to utilize NVTA 30% revenues.
-These expenses may include the City's contribution to the NVTA Annual Operating Budget, the City's obligation to the Virginia Railway Express (VRE), and funds for eligible major road rehabilitation projects.
-An amount not to exceed \$100,000 for the City's share of the NVTA Annual Operating Budget, an amount of \$300,000 for the City's VRE Obligation, and an amount of \$1,000,000 for the City's major road rehabilitation projects are authorized to be budgeted and appropriated in the NVTA Capital Projects Fund.
+These expenses may include the City's contribution to the NVTA Annual Operating Budget, the City's obligation to the Virginia

+Railway Express (VRE), and funds for eligible major road rehabilitation projects.
+An amount not to exceed \$100,000 for the City's share of the NVTA Annual Operating Budget, an amount of \$270,000 for the City's VRE Obligation, and an amount of \$1,000,000 for the City's major road rehabilitation projects are authorized to be budgeted and appropriated in the NVTA Capital Projects Fund.
 The appropriation of these funds is in addition to the appropriations listed on page 1 of this Resolution.

-Section 5.
-All outstanding encumbrances, grants, and incomplete projects at June 30, 2022, are hereby reappropriated to the FY 2023 budget for the same purpose for which they were appropriated in the previous fiscal year.
+- Section 5.
+All outstanding encumbrances, grants, and incomplete projects at June 30, 2023, are hereby reappropriated to the FY 2024 budget for the same purpose for which they were appropriated in the previous fiscal year.
 The reappropriation of these funds is in addition to the appropriations listed on page 1 of this Resolution.
 All reappropriated funds are monitored and may be lowered throughout the fiscal year.
-Upon completion of an encumbrance, grant, or project, staff is authorized to close out and transfer remaining balances, as needed.

-Section 6.
-Appropriations for capital projects and maintenance capital projects will remain in effect until completion of the project, therefore, appropriations unexpended as of June 30, 2022 are hereby reappropriated to the FY 2023 budget for those projects.
+Upon completion of an encumbrance, grant, or project, staff is authorized to close out and transfer remaining balances, as needed. - Section 6.
+Appropriations for capital projects and maintenance capital projects will remain in effect until completion of the project, therefore, appropriations unexpended as of June 30, 2023 are hereby reappropriated to the FY 2024 budget for those projects.
 The reappropriation of these funds is in addition to the appropriations listed on page 1 of this Resolution.
-Upon completion of a project, staff is authorized to close out the project and transfer remaining balances, as needed.
+Upon completion of a project, staff is authorized to close out the project and transfer remaining balances, as needed. - Section 7.
+The Staffing Plan contained in the FY 2024 Adopted Budget and the City of Manassas Classification and Compensation Plan are authorized by Council.
+However, the City Manager is authorized to make any modifications of positions and compensation in so long as the affected fund's budget does not exceed the amount authorized in FY 2024 Adopted Budget.

-May 9, 2022 Regular Meeting Resolution # R-2022-43 Page Two
+May 8, 2023 Regular Meeting Res.
+No. R-2023-57 Page Four